NOvA: Secondary goals

 In addition to its primary physics goals, NOνA will be able to improve upon the measurements of the already measured oscillation parameters.
 NOνA, like MINOS, is well suited to detecting muon neutrinos and so will be able to refine our knowledge of θ23.

-The NOνA near detector will be used to conduct measurements of neutrino interaction cross sections which are currently not known to a high degree of precision.
-Its measurements in this area will complement other similar upcoming experiments, such as MINERνA, which also uses the NuMI beam.
+The NOνA near detector is used to conduct measurements of neutrino interaction cross sections which are currently not known to a high degree of precision.
+Its measurements in this area complement other similar upcoming experiments, such as MINERνA, which also uses the NuMI beam.

-Since it is capable of detecting neutrinos from galactic supernovas, NOνA will form part of the Supernova Early Warning System.
+Since it is capable of detecting neutrinos from galactic supernovas, NOνA is part of the Supernova Early Warning System.
 Supernova data from NOνA can be correlated with that from Super-Kamiokande to study the matter effects on the oscillation of these neutrinos.

 Design

 To accomplish its physics goals, NOνA needs to be efficient at detecting electron neutrinos, which are expected to appear in the NuMI beam (originally made only of muon neutrinos) as the result of neutrino oscillation.

 Previous neutrino experiments, such as MINOS, have reduced backgrounds from cosmic rays by being underground.
 However, NOνA is on the surface and relies on precise timing information and a well-defined beam energy to reduce spurious background counts.
 It is situated 810 km from the origin of the NuMI beam and 14 milliradians (12 km) west of the beam's central axis.
 In this position, it samples a beam that has a much narrower energy distribution than if it were centrally located, further reducing the effect of backgrounds.

 The detector is designed as a pair of finely grained liquid scintillator detectors.
 The near detector is at Fermilab and samples the unoscillated beam.
 The far detector is in northern Minnesota, and consists of about 500,000 cells, each 4 cm × 6 cm × 16 m, filled with liquid scintillator.
-Each cell contains a loop of bare fiber optic cable to collect the scintillation light, both ends of which lead to an avalanche photodiode for readout.
+Scintillation light is captured by optical fibers made of wavelength shifter, both ends of which lead to an avalanche photodiode for readout.

 The near detector has the same general design, but is only about 1/200 as massive.
 This 222 ton detector is constructed of 186 planes of scintillator-filled cells (6 blocks of 31 planes) followed by a muon catcher.
 Although all the planes are identical, the first 6 are used as a veto region; particle showers which begin in them are assumed to not be neutrinos and ignored.
 The next 108 planes serve as the fiducial region; particle showers beginning in them are neutrino interactions of interest.
 The final 72 planes are a "shower containment region" which observe the trailing portion of particle showers which began in the fiducial region.
 Finally, a 1.7 meter long "muon catcher" region is constructed of steel plates interleaved with 10 active planes of liquid scintillator.